JeffreySanford/harmonia/docs/UNIT_TESTING_GUIDE.md

 ### Current Status

-Frontend tests need Angular 21 migration.
-Tests were written for Angular 20 testing patterns.
+Frontend tests are written for Angular 20 testing patterns; keep tests aligned with Angular 20 unless a separate Angular 21 migration is planned.

 ### Migration Required